CuriousCod/BeatSaberTrackManager/README.md

 - Unzip release => run BSTM.exe
 - To display tracks choose File => Select CustomLevels Folder => Choose your CustomLevels folder
-- If you want to use fast auto offset, add a copy of ffmpeg.exe to the same folder as BSTM.exe
+- If you want to use fast auto offset (on by default), add a copy of ffmpeg.exe to the same folder as BSTM.exe

 <h3>Notes:</h3>